Web app plugins extend and modify the Mattermost web and desktop apps, without having to fork and rebase on every Mattermost release.

-Want the web app plugin reference doc?
+Want the web app SDK reference doc?
 Find it here.

 Register your own React components to be added to the channel header, sidebars, user details popover, main menu and other supported components.
 Multiple plugins can add to the same component simultaneously.
 This API focuses on ease of use and maintaining compatibility with future Mattermost releases.

 For example, the Mattermost Zoom Plugin registers a button in the channel header to trigger a Zoom call and post a link to the call in the current channel.